faster-cpython/benchmarking-public/README.md

 ### Developer docs

-For documentation about how this works, see the [developer docs](DEVELOPER.md).
+For documentation about how this works, see the [bench_runner project](https://github.com/faster-cpython/bench_runner).